 This is a perfect example of where an enterprise can use blockchain to simplify and solve complex industry operations.
 Port of Antwerp in Belgium has recently started a joint project with the startup T-mining.
 Their project is set to make using blockchain in handling containers at the port is more efficient and secure.
 By setting this up, the harbor will able to safely digitize transactions between various members including carriers, drivers, forwarders, terminals, and shippers.
 All this without any intermediary.
 This will lead to cost reduction as a result of reduced paper works.
 It will also minimize the possibility of fraud.

 TUI Group, a multinational travel company, recently invested one million euros in blockchain for enterprises.
-In fact, the company is in the phase of transforming their hotel networks into their own blockchain named BedSwap.
+In fact, the company is in the phase of transforming its hotel networks into its own blockchain named BedSwap.
 The new model is expected to save up to 100 million euros yearly.
 Another example is Jessica VerSteeg, the CEO of Paragon Coin, is an advocate of cryptocurrencies and a supporter of legitimization of the cannabis industry.
 She’s now working on applying blockchain principles in legitimizing pure-grade cannabis suppliers.

 American multinational technology firm, IBM, and the US Food and Drug Association (FDA) has signed an agreement to utilize blockchain for enterprise applications.
 Their plan is to create a scalable health data exchange that will address the lack of transparency in health data and improve on patient privacy trust.
 The two organizations have explored the blockchain scope since announcing their partnership in January 2017.
 They kept looking into how they could use blockchain to support information exchange through different data types, ranging from clinical trials to evidence data.
 The initial trial was on oncology-related data.
 As at this time, Shahram Ebadollahi, IBM’s chief science officer for Watson Health, noted that the healthcare industry was undergoing significant changes as a result of the data being generated.
 Ebadollahi also said that since blockchain technology supports a highly decentralized framework for data sharing, innovation will accelerate throughout the healthcare industry.

 Karl Hoods, the chief information officer for Save the Children, said he had sent notes to the board telling them about the potentials of blockchain for enterprises in 2016.
-The organization recently started thinking about introducing the proof of concept (PoC) that would help in the verification process of volunteers in the field.
+The organization recently started thinking about introducing the proof of concept that would help in the verification process of volunteers in the field.
 As they mention, sometimes there isn’t enough time to carry out background checks on each individual.
 On a smaller scale, token-based businesses also use blockchain for charity for tracking donations.

 Blockchain for enterprises — the bottom line